cosmocoder1/LaunchLens/README.md

 - Recreate the SQLite database
 - Fetch fresh SpaceX data from the public API
 - Load and normalize data into structured tables
+- Train a machine learning model to predict launch success
+- Embed analytical outputs into a local Chroma vector store for RAG querying
-- Generate visual plots and CSV summaries in `analysis/plots/`
+- Generate visual plots, CSV summaries, and strategic markdown insights in `analysis/plots/`

 ### 3. Launch the interactive dashboard